ipc2023-learning/baseline02/README.md

 # Example IPC 2023 Learning Tracks submission

-This repository contains the code for _Progressive Generalized Planner_, a minor refactored version of the framework published in _"Scaling-up generalized planning as heuristic search with landmarks"_ (SoCS 2022).
+This repository contains the code for _Progressive Generalized Planner_, a slightly refactored version of the framework published in _"Scaling-up generalized planning as heuristic search with landmarks"_ (SoCS 2022).
-For 2023, it serves as a baseline and an example for how to create learner and planner submissions.
+For IPC 2023, it serves as a baseline and an example for how to create learner and planner submissions.

 ## Install Apptainer